carbon-design-system/carbon-platform/docs/resource-schemas.md

 1. The inheriting asset needs its library to specify the `inherits` key with the value being the base library's `id` and optionally its version delineated by `@`.
 E.g. `inherits: carbon-styles` or `inherits: carbon-styles@0.1.23`.
 1. The asset `id`s need to match between the library and the library that it's inheriting.
+This is used to both inherit schema keys, and also collapse similar assets in the catalogs if no framework filter has been set.

 After doing so, some asset keys will be inherited by default.
 See the [asset keys](#asset-keys) table.
-If don't want to inherit something that is inherited by default, you can specifiy the asset key to override the inherited default.
+If you don't want to inherit something that is inherited by default, you can specifiy the asset key to override the inherited default.

 ## Asset schema